-In this case the type of lemma $n (P (f n) \rightarrow R)$ is generalised over f n so in the right-hand side of the last clause we have q : P (suc fn) and lem : $P (suc fn) \rightarrow R$.
+In this case the type of lemma n (P (f n) \rightarrow R) is generalised over f n so in the right-hand side of the last clause we have q : P (suc fn) and lem : P (suc fn) \rightarrow R.

-See The inspect idiom below for an alternative approach.
+See With-abstraction equality below for an alternative approach.